The

 with added natural light.
 Researchers found that the stress

-levels of workers in older buildings
+levels of workers in older buildings were higher.

 Today’s business leaders understand the importance of the work